tuanzicui/lumia-group/content/publication/NEURAL NETWORKS WITH FEW MULTIPLICATIONS/index.md

 ---
-title: 'Deep learning-based classification of hyperspectral data'
+title: 'Neural Networks with Few Multiplications'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Yushi Chen
   - Zhouhan Lin
-  - Xing Zhao
+  - Matthieu Courbariaux
-  - Gang Wang
+  - Roland Memisevic
-  - Yanfeng Gu
+  - Yoshua Bengio

 # Author notes (optional)
 author_notes:
-  - ' corresponding author'
+  - 'the only first author'

-date: '2014-06-16T00:00:00Z'
+date: '2015-10-11T00:00:00Z'
 doi: '10.1109/JSTARS.2014.2329330'

 # Schedule page publish date (NOT publication's date).